N. T. Rama Rao: Legacy

-Government of Andhra Pradesh instituted NTR National Award in 1996 by the to recognise notable film personalities for their lifetime achievements and contributions to the Indian film industry.
-University of Health Sciences, inaugurated on 9 April 1986 by N. T. Rama Rao was renamed in his honour on 2 February 1998 following his death.
-NTR Memorial developed on 5 acre plot part of the 55 acre NTR garden overlooking Hussain Sagar Lake was inaugurated by Chandrababu Naidu on 30 May 1999.
-A postal stamp was released on 28 May 2000 in honor of NTR.
+The Government of Andhra Pradesh instituted NTR National Award in 1996 to recognise notable film personalities for their lifetime achievements and contributions to the Indian film industry.
+University of Health Sciences, inaugurated on 9 April 1986 by NTR was renamed in his honour on 2 February 1998 following his death.
+NTR Memorial developed on a 5 acre plot, part of the 55 acre NTR garden overlooking Hussain Sagar Lake was inaugurated by N. Chandrababu Naidu on 30 May 1999.
+A postal stamp was released on 28 May 2000 in his honour.
+In 2017, a 9.3 foot bronze statue of NTR was unveiled by Meira Kumar, former Speaker of Lok Sabha, at the Parliament of India.
 Droupadi Murmu, President of India released a ₹100 commemorative coin featuring N.T.
 Rama Rao at the Rashtrapati Bhavan in New Delhi on 28 August 2023.

-NTR Memorial Trust a non profit founded by N Chandrababu Naidu is engaged in social service.
+NTR Memorial Trust, a non profit founded by N. Chandrababu Naidu is engaged in social service.

 The NTR National Literary Award was instituted by the NTR Vignan Trust, founded by Lakshmi Parvathi is an annual award to recognise people for their lifetime achievements and contributions to Indian literature.
+In 2022, Krishna district was bifurcated to form NTR district, which was named after him.

 In popular culture

 NTR's son Nandamuri Balakrishna portrayed him in the films N.T.R: Kathanayakudu covering his acting career and N.T.R: Mahanayakudu covering his political rule till he is restored as chief minister in 1984 following a political coup.
-NTR was portrayed by P Vijay Kumar in the Ram Gopal Varma film Lakshmi's NTR which covers the events in Lakshmi Parvathi's life with NTR.
+NTR was portrayed by P. Vijay Kumar in the Ram Gopal Varma film Lakshmi's NTR which covers the events in Lakshmi Parvathi's life with NTR.
+Kumar portrayed NTR once again in a very brief appearance in The Paradise (2026).

 Lakshmi Parvati authored two-volume biography of NTR.
 The first volume, Eduruleni Manishi, covers his childhood and his entry into films.
 The second volume, Telugu Tejam, dealt with his political career.
-Ramesh Kandula, K Ramachandra Murti and I Venkat Rao were some of the authors of books on NTR.
+Ramesh Kandula, K. Ramachandra Murti and I. Venkat Rao were some of the authors of books on NTR.